YoYoDough/resume_analyzer_ai/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# gaming_clips_ai
+# resume_analyzer_ai
-A platform where users can send in their gaming clips and AI will collect data from them to give feedback to the users.
+A platform where users can send in their resume and AI will collect data from them to give feedback to the users.

 ## Getting Started